bevyengine/rfcs/rfcs/min-relations.md

    2. `Inverse`
    3. `CoRelation`
    4. `TargetOf`
-3. Do we need a full graph constraint solver in our queries to handle things like "check for unrequited love"?
-4. Do we want a macro to make complex calls easier?
+3. Do we want a macro to make complex calls easier?
-5. Do we want to be able to filter queries by their source as well?
+4. Do we want to be able to filter queries by their source as well?

 ```rust
 macro_rules Relation {